-This safety plan applies to excursions into ice caves, that is to say into subglacial spaces.
+This safety plan applies to excursions into ice caves and other, similar subglacial spaces.
 As such, it is an extension of the Safety Plan for mountain / glacier hikes.
 It does not apply to ice caves formed by geothermal processes, but only for ice caves where the mechanism is either subglacial meltwater, or it is a randkluft formation (glacial separation from the surrounding rock face).
+The safety plan is also applicable to tours accessing ice tunnels, crevasses, moulins, and any other structures that are comparable in character.